micahredding/micahredding.github.io/blog/2008-09-15-there-no-hell-part-5-use-language.md

 <em>Revelation 20:10
 10 And the devil who deceived them was thrown into the lake of fire and brimstone, where the beast and the false prophet are also; and they will be tormented day and night forever and ever.</em>

-I saved these for last because I believe that without these verses to pin their "proofs" on, pagan-christian theologians in the early church never would have been successful at inventing the concept of "hell".
+I saved these for last because I believe that without these verses to pin their "proofs" on, mixed-up theologians in the early church never would have been successful at inventing the concept of "hell".

 First question: who is mentioned in these verses?